13 of the Best Aloe Varieties for Landscaping and Containers

 Tufts of green, toothed leaves grow atop a branched, low-growing trunk, with red-orange floral racemes rising like Roman candles in the spring and summer.

-A horizontal image of torch aloe plants in full bloom growing on the side of a cliff with the ocean in the background.
+A horizontal image of a hillside with bright red aloe flowers and the ocean in the background.

 Zones 9 to 11 are most appropriate for this species, which tolerates seasonal lows in the 25 to 30°F range.